deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     )
     processed_dataset = processor.apply_operations(dataset=sim.methods[0].simulation).real

+Here, a SignalProcessor instance is created and initialized with four operations.
+The first is the ``IFFT()`` to transform the simulation into the time domain.
+Recall that **MRSimulator** generates real pure absorption mode spectrum, i.e., with no imaginary part.
+Thus, the result of the ``IFFT()`` operation is a complex time-domain signal with amplitude in both positive and negative time.
+The second operation is a `TopHat()` apodization with the position of the rising and falling edges as arguments.
+The default values of ``rising_edge`` and ``falling_edge`` attributes are :math:`-\infty` and :math:`\infty`, respectively.
+In this case, we set the rising edge to :math:`{-8.16 \:\text{ms}}`, where the acquisition of the experimental echo signal begins.
+The third operation is a ``Gaussian()`` apodization using a FWHM of 50 Hz.
+The fourth operation is the ``FFT()``, transforming the simulation back into the frequency domain.

 You now have set up and simulated the first guess in modeling the experimental spectrum.
 Plot it and see how it compares to the experimental spectrum.

 .. skip: next